 2> if s-MeasureConfig is set to ssb-RSRP, set parameter ssb-RSRP of s-MeasureConfig within VarMeasConfig to the threshold value of the RSRP indicated by the received value of s-MeasureConfig which is derived as specified in 6.3.2;

 2> else, set parameter csi-RSRP of s-MeasureConfig within VarMeasConfig to the threshold value of the RSRP indicated by the received value of s-MeasureConfig which is derived as specified in 6.3.2.

+Editor Note 1: FFS on whether the reporting configuration with the reportType set to reportOnScellActivation is associated with a CG or a SCell (servingCellMO).

 5.5.4 Measurement report triggering